Setup Kubernetes 1.14 Cluster on CentOS 7.6

 Troubleshooting Master node issues

-If you are receive CrashLoopBackOff for coredns as shown below, it is likely your firewalld on worker node is blocking connectivity with the master node.
+If you are receiving CrashLoopBackOff for coredns as shown below, it is likely your firewalld on worker node is blocking connectivity with the master node.

 [rahil@k8s-master-node ~]$ kubectl get pods -A -o wide